Lab Guide: Orchestrating Tests with tox-ansible

 -

-We do not have a
+You do not need a

-[testenv:lint]or[testenv:molecule]section.
-The plugin creates these for us!
+[testenv:lint]or[testenv:molecule]sections.
+The plugin creates these for you!

 -